-If you’ve ever undergone extractions (you know, removing the gunk from your face) — whether you did it yourself or with the care of a pro — you know how cathartic they can be.
-Feeling that dirt leave your skin is a form of therapy.
-After a good session, you leave feeling lightweight — and, of course, zit-free.
+If you’ve ever undergone extractions (you know, removing all the gunk from your face) — whether you did it yourself or with the care of a pro — you know how cathartic it can be.
+Feeling that pus leave your skin is a form of therapy.
+After a good session, you somehow feel lighter — and, of course, zit-free.

 But unlike in talk therapy, with your skin, there are issues that are better left untouched — some people even think you shouldn't go there at all.
 There are exceptions, though: “You can only extract something with pus, a whitehead, or a blackhead,” Dr. Schultz says.
 “If it’s just inflamed, like a cyst, there’s nothing to extract.”

 So before you give your skin some tough love, see what a few of the top people in the biz have to say.
 Here, they'll break down everything you need to know about extractions — like when and how to do them yourself, when to see a pro, and when to leave your face alone.